Part of the 1960s Ledbury estate, Jeanette Mason’s home in Pencraig Way is a favourite port of call for her grandchildren.

 In the kitchen, Jeanette’s clearing away the kids’ iPads and colouring pens from the table.
 Having lived on the Ledbury for 39 years – and having chaired the estate’s Tenants and Residents Association for the last eight – Jeanette is getting ready to tell tales of how much Old Kent Road has changed over the decades and why she’s optimistic about the future.

 “What’s about to happen isn’t for me; it’s for my grandchildren” says Jeanette.
-“It’s for Darcy, Mason, Emily and even my daughter Tammy – who’s in her forties” she adds.
+“It’s for Darcy, Roman, Emily and even my daughter Tammy – who’s in her forties” she adds.
 Tammy is Jeanette’s only child, while 18 year old Emily is her eldest grandchild.

 “We desperately need a clean-up on the Old Kent Road; people used to have pride in their shops and they were constantly cleaning the fronts and the windows.
 So I’m excited about the changes.
 When the new developments bring in schools, homes, surgeries and maybe cinemas and leisure too, Old Kent Road will be more of a high street.”